Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GPPI Frameworks with the additive Schwarz Newton Acceleration

-Likewise, by the update rules for the HJB equation and the policy map, $\mathcal{L}_2$ depends only on $(\boldsymbol{m},\boldsymbol{q})$, whereas $\mathcal{L}_3$ depends only on $u$.
+Likewise, by the update rules for the HJB equation and the policy map, $\mathcal{L}_2$ depends only on $(\boldsymbol{m},\mathbf{q})$, whereas $\mathcal{L}_3$ depends only on $\boldsymbol{u}$.
 Consequently, the Jacobian has the block form

 Thus, only four of the nine block entries need to be assembled.
-Moreover, the matrix \(J\) used in Algorithm~\ref{alg:example} appears both in forming these Jacobian blocks and in evaluating \(F\); it can be cached and reused.
-This sparsity and reuse, coupled with sparse linear solvers, yield significantly faster algorithms.
+Moreover, the matrix \(J_{\mathrm{AS}}\) used in Algorithm~\ref{alg:example} appears both in forming these Jacobian blocks and in evaluating \(\Phi\).
+Thus, it can be cached and reused.